yeohchengyi-wwh/Flutter_STTPK2143/assignment1/README.md

 Inputs
-	- 【Distance(km) is a text field that can be entered by user to represent the total travel distance】 Fuel Efficiency (km/L) is a text field that can be entered by user to show how many kilometres the vehicle can travel per litre fuel
+	-[Distance(km) is a text field that can be entered by user to represent the total travel distance] Fuel Efficiency (km/L) is a text field that can be entered by user to show how many kilometres the vehicle can travel per litre fuel
 	Fuel Type is selected by forming a drop-down menu which conduct RON95, RON97 and diesel.
 The corresponding fuel price (RM/L) is automatically displayed by side based on the selected fuel type that write in Map.